 Why do we celebrate Flag Day?
 What is Flag Day?
 When is Flag Day celebrated?

-Flag Day is not a federally recognized holiday, but that doesn’t make it any less important for those of us who make honoring our country and our veterans a part of our everyday lives.
+Flag Day on June 14, is not a federally recognized holiday, but that doesn’t make it any less important for those of us who make honoring our country and our veterans a part of our everyday lives.

 When is Flag Day?
 What are the origins of Flag Day?

 Flag Day, celebrated annually on June 14, has been observed each year since 1916 when President Woodrow Wilson issued a proclamation honoring our nation’s Stars & Stripes.
 The 14th day of June was selected specifically to honor the day in 1777 when the Continental Congress adopted the official flag Even before President Wilson’s proclamation, a history teacher in Wisconsin, Bernard J. Cigrand, encouraged his students to take it upon themselves to celebrate the Flag’s “birthday.”
 His movement gained momentum when an essay he penned was published in a Chicago newspaper.
 Cigrand wasn’t the only American to encourage honoring our flag.
 William Kerr of Pennsylvania and George Morris of Connecticut also dedicated their time to the flag of our great nation.
 Despite growing support, it wasn’t until 1949 that the US Congress officially established that June 14 be recognized as Flag Day.